 Mary Ann Shadd Cary (1823-1893) was an antislavery activist, educator, and lawyer as well as a newspaper publisher, editor, and journalist.
-She was the first Black woman to publish a newspaper, The Provincial Freedom, when she moved to Canada.
+She was the first Black woman to publish a newspaper, The Provincial Freeman, when she moved to Canada.
 Shadd Cary is also known for publishing the pamphlet, A Plea for Emigration; or Notes of Canada West, in Its Moral, Social, and Political Aspect, which encouraged African Americans to emigrate to Canada rather than remain in the United States.

 Mary Ann Shadd Cary (1823-1893) was a trailblazing Black feminist, activist, journalist, publisher, educator, and lawyer whose achievements can be traced across Canada and the United States.
 She was a strong advocate for emigration to Canada in light of the racism and discrimination that free and enslaved African Americans faced as well as due to the possibility of (re)enslavement.